real-br/real-br/README.md

 > *raised in Belgium, love traveling and cycling*
 <br>

-- 👔 I am currently working in Brussels for [Riaktr](https://www.riaktr.com/) as a Program Manager
+- 👔 I am currently working in Mechelen for [Rydoo](https://www.rydoo.com/) as a Program Manager
 - 🤝 I'm building apps in my free time to solve small problems
 - 👨🏼‍🏫 I'm currently learning about frontend (mobile & web)
 - 💬 Ask me questions about Data & AI, my background